 When the time comes to get back on the shooting range and your child is in tow, they must have eye and ear protection as well.
 It can be difficult to find ear muffs and protective glasses that fit children.
 Verify that the muffs completely seal around their ears, specifically while wearing the safety glasses.
 Infant glasses and ear muffs can be purchased at Bed Bath & Beyond and Sears.

 Additionally, according to the United States Environmental Protection Agency (EPA), lead is particularly dangerous to children because their growing bodies absorb more lead than adults do and their brains and nervous systems are more sensitive to the damaging effects of lead.
 The susceptibility of children is further amplified because up to 50 percent of lead is absorbed by a child’s GI tract, compared to less than 20 percent in adults.
 Babies and young children can also be more highly exposed to lead because they often put their hands and other objects that can have lead from dust or soil on them into their mouths.

 Washing children’s hands and faces can help prevent the majority of lead exposure.
-Lead wipes, such as these from The Well Armed Woman, are easy to stick in your purse, pocket, or diaper bag to quickly wipe hands, face, or other surfaces.
+Lead wipes, are easy to stick in your purse, pocket, or diaper bag to quickly wipe hands, face, or other surfaces.

 Also remember to remove your and your child’s clothing and wash it separately as soon as you get home.